BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Storage industry support for NVMe and NVMe-oF

-Established storage vendors and startups alike are jockeying for position.
-All-flash NVMe and NVMe-oF storage products include:
+Established storage vendors and startups alike are competing for a position within the market.
+All-flash NVMe and NVMe-oF storage products include the following:

 - Datrium DVX hybrid system;